yashMishraProgg/yashMishraProgg/README.md

 # Hi!
 I'm **Yash Mishra**

-An IT student with a strong foundation in Cybersecurity and a passion for learning.
+An IT student with a strong foundation in Web dev and DSA and a passion for learning.

 ---